tofarr/usery/README.md

 - `SECRET_KEY`: Secret key for JWT token generation
 - `ACCESS_TOKEN_EXPIRE_MINUTES`: Token expiration time in minutes
 - `SUPERUSER_ONLY_CREATE_USERS`: If set to `True`, only superusers can create new users.
 If `False` (default), anyone can register.
 Note: The first user created in the system will always be a superuser, regardless of this setting.
+- `USER_VISIBILITY`: Controls who can view user information:
+  - `private`: Only superusers can list users.
+Users can view themselves.
+  - `protected`: Only active users can list users.
+Users can view themselves.
+  - `public`: No login required to list users.